Friday 10 June 2016, 6:00pm

 Sometimes visible, sometimes implied, one of the ways an ‘object relation’ becomes palpable is in the relationship that creates the work.
 Where a discomforting relation is detected, we tend to address such occasions as ‘problematic’.
 The first problem, it could be suggested, arises with the designation of value when defining an object vis-à-vis a subject.
 For example, in an effort to designate value through language, we speak of documentary subjects, not documentary objects.
 The second problem arises with exactly what we mean by the word ‘documentary’.
 So far, known characterizations remain narrow.

-Whether regarded as art works or documentaries, the critical stance of the films here lies in the relationship of the filmmakers to the material.
+Whether regarded as art works or documentaries, the critical stance of the films presented here lies in the relationship of the filmmakers to the material.
 Topics vary from opaque formulations on the politics of accelerated living; the controversial phenomena of electro-hypersensitivity; memory facing digital, chemical, neuronal, and environmental coercion; automated language tuition as authoritative prose; and the relationship between storyteller and listener as a form of reciprocal power.
 What these filmic expressions share is a strong sense of the positions from which they are speaking.
-Preferring a relation that does not subjugate its object of study, the films are instead a register of reciprocal relations. – MN
+Preferring a relation that does not subjugate its object of study, the films are instead a register of reciprocal relations. – Minou Norouzi

 An astute, meticulously crafted, and poetic observation of accelerated living, Mox Mäkelä’s film is narrated by Finnish actor, Rami Rusinen.
 A man is lying down on the floor.
 Thoughts run through his mind and soon no one knows where his mind is travelling.
 His consciousness conjures images of old house ghosts, and contemplative hare.